 The sight of a paratrooper coming down right over top of the satellite truck almost left Sarah speechless.
 Almost, but not quite.
 “The attack on Fort Necessity by the Federal government seems to have gone awry,” she declared in a tone of voice she hoped was calm and clear.
-Emerson, who’d spun about to focus her attention on the soldier Jennings was looking up at caught him just as he was caught sight of the two women and the satellite truck.
+Emerson, who’d spun about to focus her attention on the soldier Jennings was looking up at caught him just as he caught sight of the two women and the satellite truck.
 Deciding the truck presented the greatest danger to him, he ignored Jennings and Emerson as he executed a quick turn that carried him away from the truck, but caused his parachute to oscillate.
-And while he did manage to steer clear of the truck and the two women managed to scramble clear of the patch of ground expected him to hit, his radical last second maneuver left him no time to recover.
+And while he did manage to steer clear of the truck and the two women managed to scramble clear of the patch of ground they expected him to hit, his radical last second maneuver left him no time to recover.
 The result was a hard landing that broke one of his ankles.

 Emerson’s temptation to turn back around and aim her camera to the northwest where the sky was now alive with green parachutes trailing away from huge transport planes was checked by the drama playing out right in front of her.
-The paratrooper who’d almost landed on top of her had been stunned by his injury, leaving him all but helpless as his canopy ever so gently settled to the ground before a gust of wind that re-inflated and began to drag him across the compound.
+The paratrooper who’d almost landed on top of her had been stunned by his injury, leaving him all but helpless as his canopy ever so gently settled to the ground before it was re-inflated by a gust of wind, dragging him across the compound.

-Jennings, who’d been doing her best to describe the chaotic scene unfolding around her suddenly forgot the first rule of journalism.
+Jennings, who’d been doing her best to describe the chaotic scene unfolding around her, suddenly forgot the first rule of journalism.
 Rather than remaining aloof of the events she was reporting on, she ran toward the stricken paratrooper.
 Like everything she’d done since arriving here, she was responding to the situation at hand without taking the time to think ahead.
-Just what she expected to do to when she reached the stricken paratrooper was a question both Emerson and Cardosa were asking themselves as they watched her, Emerson through the lens of the camera she held trained on the young intern and Cardosa who was watching the image being relayed from Emerson’s camera, to the truck’s receiver, then directly to WNN’s studio’s in New York via a satellite uplink.
+Just what she expected to do when she reached the stricken paratrooper was a question both Emerson and Cardosa were asking themselves as they watched her, Emerson through the lens of the camera she held trained on the young intern and Cardosa who was watching the image being relayed from Emerson’s camera, to the truck’s receiver, then directly to WNN’s studios in New York via a satellite uplink.

 It wasn’t until she had almost reached the paratrooper that Jennings finally got around to asking herself how she intended to save the stricken paratrooper from being dragged across the compound.
-Fortunately a militiaman who’d been standing guard just outside the entrance to the compound’s operation center came to the rescue.
+Fortunately, a militiaman who’d been standing guard just outside the entrance to the compound’s operation center came to the rescue.
 After slinging his weapons over his shoulder, he threw up his hands and ran head long into the billowing canopy, latching onto the first handful of nylon he was able to grasp.
 Like a seaman hauling in a billowing sail, he gathered the parachute up into a ball until the last of the wind had been spilled from it and the ranger, who was still attached to it, was no longer being dragged.
-On reaching the ranger, Jennings dropped to one knee and, remembering at the last second she was still miked up, and asked him in a voice she hoped showed her concern if he was hurt.
+On reaching the ranger, Jennings dropped to one knee and, remembering at the last second she was still miked up, asked him if he was hurt in a voice she hoped showed her concern.